-Mode Switch Functions TERM Mode Switch Position CPU Action a o sici RUN (Run Program) CPU is forced into RUN Mode if no errors are encountered. more!
+Mod le Switch Functions Mode Switch Position CPU Action RUN (Run Program) CPU is forced into RUN Mode if no errors are encountered.
+Dormore!
 TERM (Terminal) RUN, PROGRAM and the DEBUG modes are available.
 In this mode, the mode of operation can be changed through the Do-more Designer Software.
 STOP (Stop Program) CPU is forced into STOP Mode.